Why Do Candidates Turn Down Job Offers? And What You Can Do About It

 More things to consider

-Job seekers in the automotive and insurance and financial services industries reported the lowest rates of poor candidate experiences.
-55% of automotive candidates and 62% of those in insurance and financial services, said they have not declined an offer due to poor candidate experience this year.
+Job seekers in retail reported the lowest rates of poor candidate experiences.
+71% said they have not had a negative candidate experience in the last year.
+And only 35% have declined an offer due to a poor experience.

 Clearly, there are variations across different industries, and plenty of other factors that might affect a candidate’s decision, including a better offer elsewhere or the job not aligning with the candidate’s career goals